 January 26, 2022

-Heart disease and stroke are among the leading causes of death Learn more about third-party links in the U.S., according to the Centers for Disease Control and Prevention (CDC).
+Heart disease and stroke are among the leading causes of death in the U.S., according to the Centers for Disease Control and Prevention (CDC).
 We encourage you to talk with our members about reducing and managing risks.
-We’ve created resources Learn more about third-party links that may help, including information on high blood pressure Learn more about third-party links and cholesterol Learn more about third-party links.
+We’ve created resources that may help, including information on high blood pressure and cholesterol .

 Recommended Screenings